rse-ops/landscape/_includes/paper/containers.md

 For a limited scope of containers, such as those designed completely from a package manager, some of this metadata could be included automatically.
-However, most containers \"in the wild\" won't have been developed from a single package manager, and there should still be a way to discover these metrics.
+However, most containers "in the wild" won't have been developed from a single package manager, and there should still be a way to discover these metrics.